HomeDicator/.github/profile/README.md

 ## Configuration
 Go to [HomeDicator-Templates](https://github.com/HomeDicator/HomeDicator-Templates) and copy the `.yaml` for the device you are using (as of now only the SenseCap Indicator is supported) into your esphome config folder.
 This file will from now on be referred to as `device_config.yaml`.
-Copy the folder `HomeDicator` from the [ESPHome-Package](https://github.com/HomeDicator/ESPHome-Package) into your esphome config folder.
+Copy the folder `HomeDicator` from within the latest [ESPHome-Package](https://github.com/HomeDicator/ESPHome-Package/releases/latest) zip into your esphome config folder.
 You can have multiple `device_config.yaml` files with different names for different devices.
 The folder must retain its name and does not need to be duplicated for each device.